g-tapia/Data-Mining_Machine-Learning_and_Data-Analysis/README.md

 # Data-Mining---Artificial-Intelligence

 Note: Rmd files contain the code, html files contain the output of the code and the notes.
-There are 9 labs I worked on, so far I put two, will upload the rest throughout this week.
+There are 9 labs I worked on.
+So far, I uploaded two, will upload the rest throughout this week.

 # Data Analysis of Advertising Dataset